kanhaiya-gupta/HazardSafe-KG/README.md

 ## 🏗️ System Architecture & Flowcharts

+The HazardSafe-KG platform features a modular architecture with integrated components for comprehensive safety analysis.
+The system architecture is available as an interactive flowchart within the web application.

 ![HazardSafe-KG System Architecture](docs/Architecture.gif)

 *Interactive system workflows and component interactions showing data flow and AI processing pipelines*